Watch the video

 "How to negotiate a raise" works this year and will work in ten years.
 "How to use iOS 17 features" expires when iOS 18 launches.

-Evergreen content is where real asset value lives.
-It compounds without maintenance.
+Why this matters: evergreen content is where real asset value lives.
+It compounds with minimal maintenance.

 2. How content compounds